microsoft/OpenAIWorkshop/labs/Lab_On_Your_Data/lab.md

     ![Create storage account](media/create-storage-05.png)

-## Create a Cognitive Search Resource
+## Create an AI Search Resource
-A Cognitive Search service in Azure is another requirement for models to chat with and analyze your own data.
-A Cognitive Search service is where you index and enrich your data source, such as a PDF document, a web page, or a database.
-A Cognitive Search service also provides retrieval and augmentation benefits, such as natural language processing, semantic ranking, and faceted navigation.
+An AI Search service in Azure is another requirement for models to chat with and analyze your own data.
+AI Cognitive Search service is where you index and enrich your data source, such as a PDF document, a web page, or a database.
+AI Search service also provides retrieval and augmentation benefits, such as natural language processing, semantic ranking, and faceted navigation.

-1. From the Azure Portal, search for *Search* in the **Global Search Bar** and select **Cognitive Search**.
-Next, click **+ Create** at the top of the Cognitive Search section.
+1. From the Azure Portal, search for *Search* in the **Global Search Bar** and select **AI Search**.
+Next, click **+ Create** at the top of the AI Search section.

     ![Create search](media/create-search-01.png)